Iran's President-Elect Is Making Clear Talking About Missiles Program Is Off-Limits - News Break

 Iran's President-Elect Is Making Clear Talking About Missiles Program Is Off-Limits

 The U.S. envoy on Iran is getting ready for another round of indirect talks on reviving the 2015 nuclear deal.
 It is complicated now by a newly elected president of Iran.
-Michele Kelemen has been with NPR for two decades, starting as NPR's Moscow bureau chief and now covering the State Department and Washington's diplomatic corps.
-Her reports can be heard on all NPR News programs, including Morning Edition and All Things Considered.www.wfae.org
+The U.S. envoy on Iran is getting ready for another round of indirect talks aimed at reviving the 2015 nuclear deal, but a newly elected president of Iran doesn't want to take on other issues the Americans are hoping to discuss.
+NPR's Michele Kelemen reports.www.npr.org